joeyhage/homebridge-spotify-speaker/README.md

 ### Amazon Alexa device not responding

 Some devices (notably Amazon Alexa devices) will show an `id` like `00000000-0000-0000-0000-000000000000_amzn_1`.
 However, in some cases, Spotify doesn't like the `_amzn_1` suffix.
+Try switching to the `spotifyDeviceName` plugin configuration option instead of `spotifyDeviceId`.

-To try it before changing the Homebridge plugin settings, test the [Start/Resume Playback API](https://developer.spotify.com/console/put-play/) in the Spotify developer console.
-Try setting the `device_id` to the `id` with and without the `_amzn_#` suffix.
+If you prefer `spotifyDeviceId`, you can test it using the [Start/Resume Playback API](https://developer.spotify.com/documentation/web-api/reference/start-a-users-playback) in the Spotify developer console.
+Try setting the `device_id` to the `spotifyDeviceId` with and without the `_amzn_#` suffix.

 ## Contributors

 Special thanks to [@poblouin](https://github.com/poblouin) who had the original idea for this plugin and did all the heavy lifting!
-See [poblouin/homebridge-spotify-speaker](https://github.com/poblouin/homebridge-spotify-speaker) for the original repository.